- Competitive ongoing interest rates

-Credit unions provide a range of financial products and services that are similar to conventional banks.
-While banks are led by shareholders and have a focus on generating profits, credit unions are often run by members and focus on providing benefits to all of their members.
-This focus means the profits made by credit unions are usually passed on in the form of more competitive products and services.
+But while standard banks are owned by shareholders and focus on generating profits, credit unions are typically owned and run by members.
+And the profits made by credit unions are usually passed on in the form of more competitive rates and fees.

 Credit union credit cards often focus on providing potential savings and ongoing value for members.
 As a result, the credit cards available tend to have lower ongoing interest rates and annual fees than those provided by larger financial institutions.
 They may also come with extras such as rewards programs or complimentary travel insurance and other perks.

-To get a credit union credit card, you need to become a member of the credit union, which usually involves a fee of around $5 to $10.
-You may also need to open an everyday transaction account before or during your application for a credit union credit card.
+To get a credit card, you need to become a member of the credit union, which usually involves a fee of around $5 to $10.
+You may also need to open an everyday transaction account before or during your application.

 Once you’re a member, you also have the opportunity to influence how the credit union is run.
 For example, you may be able to vote at annual general meetings or provide feedback that influences the features of different products.